Under Article 15 of the Constitution

 In order to challenge the constitutionality of legislation, you must show that you have "sufficient interest" in the proceedings, that is, that the legislation affects you in some real way.
 You must also show that you have an arguable case, that is, that your case has grounds.

 The High Court will examine the legislation in question and decide whether or not it conflicts with the Constitution.
 If it decides that the legislation does conflict with the Constitution, it may annul or cancel the law or the part of it that is unconstitutional.

-The High Court’s decision may be appealed to the Supreme Court.
+The High Court’s decision may be appealed to the Court of Appeal or the Supreme Court.

 If you wish to begin judicial proceedings, you should contact a solicitor who will in turn brief a barrister to draft the papers for the case.
 It is also possible for you to represent yourself if you wish to keep your legal costs down.

 There is no fixed rate of charges for legal fees so you should obtain some quotes before deciding on legal representation.
 Your solicitor must advise you in writing of the fees you will be charged for their services.
 If it is not possible to give you a definite sum, they must estimate a sum or at the very least describe the basis upon which charges or fees will be calculated.